How to Find Your Birth Parents if Born and Adopted in New York State

 There are certain basic steps that an adoptee or birth family searching in New York State can take.
 Follow the steps below.

 Register with New York State

-For more information on who can register and how, please see Access to Adoption Records in New York Stat
+For more information on who can register and how, please see New York Adoption Information Registry

 Start by revisiting what you do know, what you have been told and what you think you remember.
 Ask questions and make direct inquires about your adoption.
-Gather whatever records, documents or even vague memories you can from:
+Gather whatever records, documents or even vague memories you can from family and records.